CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/02-Flow/3-Modify-Main-Flow.md

 ---
-title: "Modify Main Flow"
+title: "Modify Telework Case Approval Flow"
 sidebar_label: "3.
-Modify Main Flow"
+Modify Telework Case Approval Flow"
 hide_table_of_contents: false
 ---
-# Modify the Telework Case Main Flow
+# Modify the Telework Case Approval Flow

-Now that we have created the People Finder Spoke and our Auto Approval Decision Table, let's modify the Telework Case Main Flow to allow auto-approval for those that were pre-certified or have requested 3 days or less for Situational Telework.
+Now that we have created the People Finder Spoke and our Auto Approval Decision Table, let's modify the Telework Case Approval Flow to allow auto-approval for those that were pre-certified or have requested 3 days or less for Situational Telework.

-## Open the Main Flow and add our changes
+## Open the Telework Case Approval Flow and add our changes

 1. Return to the App Home tab in App Engine Studio.
 ![](./images/04-03-01-AppHome.png)

-2. Open the Main flow by clicking on the row under Logic and Automation.
+2. Open the Telework Case Approval flow by clicking on the row under Logic and Automation.
 ![](./images/04-03-02-selectmainflow.png)